 The murders at Pulse’s Latinx night in Orlando on June 11-12, 2016 were the largest massacre on US soil since the US Cavalry opened fire on the Lakota at Wounded Knee Creek just over a century ago.
-More so, the erasure of Latinx/Indigenous, transgender and Black queers by the gaystream from the Stonewall Riots of…

 I don’t really understand why anyone would use the term “reproductive commons.”
 Continue reading

 ‘Commodification’ is often used as a short-hand way of defining what capitalism does, but all too often it’s used as a synonym for transaction or exchange.
 Yet buying and selling are not specific to capitalism and, more importantly, there are consequences in organising a critique of, or opposition to capitalism on the grounds that ‘markets’ are bad.

 Implicit or not, there persists a view of capitalism in which the border is understood as extraneous to the inherent tendencies of capital.
 In this, capital and the state are regarded as distinctive logics, the first inclined to overtake limits, the second emphasising limit as such. […] Continue reading

 in South Atlantic Quarterly, 111:4, pp. 763-83 (2012).

 Paper for MLA Queering Value Panel, January 6th, 2012 (Seattle).